 Seminars are free of charge and open to anyone considering bariatric surgery.
 Feel free to bring family and friends.

 The Bariatric Program informational seminars are held on select Tuesday and Thursday evenings at Mayo Clinic Hospital, room 1-115 (across from the gift shop on the first floor).
 To register, or for questions, call the Central Appointment Office at 800-446-2279 (toll-free).

 If you have questions about the bariatric program, call 480-342-1026 to speak with our bariatric representative.
 Or send an email to: email@example.com.

 A team of specialists works together to develop bariatric treatment plans tailored to your needs.
 Your team can include experts in Endocrinology, General Surgery, Community Internal Medicine, Psychiatry and Psychology, Dietetics, and other specialists, as needed.

 Bariatric Surgery Support Group

 Mayo Clinic's campus in Florida has a dedicated Bariatric Center to help people struggling with obesity gain control of their weight.
-The Mayo Clinic team has a combined experience of more than 75 years caring for bariatric surgery patients.
+The Mayo Clinic team has more than 75 years of experience caring for bariatric surgery patients.

 Evaluation and appointments

 The evaluation process usually takes about three to eight months.
 It may be longer than eight months before the surgery due to insurance processing and scheduling.
 The preliminary evaluation for bariatric surgery in Florida can be completed in one day.